cloudflare/miniflare/docs/src/content/get-started/migrating.md

 ## CLI Changes

 Miniflare v3 no longer includes a standalone CLI.
-To get the same functionality you'll need to switch over to using [Wrangler](https://developers.cloudflare.com/workers/wrangler/).
-Wrangler v3 uses Miniflare v3 by default—all you need to do is run:
+To get the same functionality, you will need to switch over to using [Wrangler](https://developers.cloudflare.com/workers/wrangler/).
+Wrangler v3 uses Miniflare v3 by default.
+To use Wrangler, run:

 ```sh
 $ npx wrangler@3 dev
 ```

-If there are features from the Miniflare CLI you'd like to see in Wrangler, please open an issue on [GitHub](https://github.com/cloudflare/workers-sdk/issues/new/choose).
+If there are features from the Miniflare CLI you would like to see in Wrangler, please open an issue on [GitHub](https://github.com/cloudflare/workers-sdk/issues/new/choose).